msrawson/escape/readme.md

 ## Change Remaining Time

 To change the remaining time left on the timer, press C followed by the number of minutes you want and finally ENTER.
-Decimals are allowed.
-For example typing C25.5 followed by ENTER will change the time remaining to 25 minutes 30 seconds.
+Inputs should be entered like decimal numbers, except the fraction is the number of seconds remaining.
+For example, entering 1.23 means there is 1 minute and 23 seconds left.
+This makes it easy to enter specific time values, without having to convert between 1/100ths and 1/60ths of a minute.
+Fractions of 1 second are ignored, so 1.234 is the same as 1.23.

 To cancel this, without changing the time, simply press C again.

 This only accepts values between 0 and 60 minutes.
-Numbers outside this range are ignored.
+Numbers outside this range are ignored, including inputs with 60 or more seconds after the full stop.
 Entries that are not valid numbers are also ignored.

 ## Start or Stop the Timer